lucy-ironmonger/mcr-codes-group-project/readme.md

 2. Open up terminal, and go: **git clone git@github.com:ironmongrrrl/mcr-codes-group-project.git**

 3. Add to the readme, in format below.
+If you need to add any images etc, add a folder with the title of the project.

 4. Push it up using **git push origin main**, adding a commit message with your full name in.